WindowsAzure-TrainingKit/DEMO-GettingStartedVMs/Demo.md

 1. Type _1023_ and switch back to the disk manager.

 	> **Speaking Point**: Note that you just dynamically added an additional 1TB in storage.
-	> An X-Large VM can have up to 16x1TB disks attached (Small is only 2x1TB disks).
+	> An X-Large virtual machine can have up to 16x1TB disks attached (Small is only 2x1TB disks).

 	![Attaching an Empty Disk](Images/attaching-an-empty-disk.png?raw=true)

 	_Attaching an Empty Disk_

-1. Show how to create a new Virtual Machine based on a Linux distro but do not actually create it (skip the last wizard step and use the Virtual Machine created in the setup section).
+1. Create a new Virtual Machine based on SUSE Linux distribution.

 	![Creating a Linux VM](Images/creating-a-linux-vm.png?raw=true)

 	_Creating a Linux Virtual Machine_

-1. Change from stand-alone to connect to existing Virtual Machine and select the running Server 2012 Virtual Machine.
+1. Change from stand-alone to connect to existing Virtual Machine and select the running Windows Server 2012 Virtual Machine.
 This will put the Linux Virtual Machine on the same network as the server 2012 Virtual Machine.
+Leave the default values and complete the wizard.

 	![VM Mode](Images/vm-mode.png?raw=true "VM Mode")

 	_Virtual Machine Mode_

 	> **Note:** It takes 2-3 mins to boot - talk about another slide

 <a name="segment3" />
 ### Virtual Machine Connectivity ###